HofstraDSC/ClassRegistrator/README.md

 ---

 ### Project Status
-   We are still working to get the software.
+   This program is still in the process of being finalized.